khantilchoksi/Slack-Bot/Acceptance-Tests.md

 Purpose of bot: Purpose of bot is to ....

-We have deployed the chat bot to slack channel- add channel ...
-We have made 1 dummy user :
+We have deployed the chat bot to general slack channel We have made 1 dummy user :

-      1.UserID: taskbot.testing.ta@gmail.com
+      UserID: taskbot.testing.ta@gmail.com
       Password: ta_test123

 ## General Instructions before making the meeting